nstanford5/compact-testbed/README.md

 # Compact Example Contracts

+This project is built on the Midnight Network.

-**Active WIP repo -- all contracts require SME review!**
+**Active WIP repo!**

-These contracts are intended for the /examples folders of the docs.
-All contracts have successful compilation.

-## @TODO
-1. Election
+This repo acts as a testbed for initial development of Compact contracts.
+Standalone repos will be created for more mature examples.